gsroberts/atlassian-cloud-backup-tool/README.md

 }

 ```

+NOTE: Username and password values in the above configuration (except BitBucket) are now required to be:
+- `password`: An API token generated via the JIRA web interface.
+For further details on obtaining an API key, see: https://confluence.atlassian.com/cloud/api-tokens-938839638.html
+- `userName`: The email address of the user that generated the token.

 The file paths for the 'destination' properties can be either Unix style paths (shown in the above config example) or Windows style.
 For Windows syle paths, you must escape the backslashes like this: